 Good to know: The canopy of a Ficus is usually imperfect when you buy it, taking time to fill out and requiring pruning for a rounded, bushy shape.
 When you prune, you might want to have some strips of tissue handy, since the Ficus bleeds white sap when cut, and this can be nuisance if it drips on the floor or carpet.
 A bit of tissue stuck on the cut ends will save some tidying up.

-If you want a dramatic plant for an empty corner, this is the plant to choose.
+If you want a dramatic plant for an empty corner, this, like the bamboo palm, is a great choice.
 The deep green leaves are highly tapered, and the shiny fronds spray upwards from the base, growing larger as they rise.
 Like other palms, this plant likes bright indirect light, so a window spot is fine as long as the sun does not come pounding in through it.
 Or consider putting it against a wall that enjoys some reflected light.

-Good to know: If the leaf tips brown because you’ve under-watered, you don’t have to live it with.
+Good to know: If the leaf tips brown because you’ve under-watered or haven’t misted the leaves, you don’t have to live with it.
 The plant will not be harmed if you artfully snip away the dead bits, and it will look much better.